Rue Case Study

 Indie horror

-Franson had previously delivered the scares in horror flick Comforting Skin, and Rue continues in similar vein of eeriness.
-The director reverse engineered the story after conceiving the wraith itself—a throng of disembodied hands contorted into near-human shape.
+Franson had previously delivered the scares in the horror flick, Comforting Skin, and Rue continues in a similar vein of eeriness.
+The director reverse-engineered the story after conceiving the wraith itself—a throng of disembodied hands contorted into near-human shape.

 Franson turned to Image Engine to bring the spirit into the physical—or digital—realm.